cristianoliveira/funzzy/README.md

 ```

 ## Running
-Initializing whit boilerplate:
+Initializing with boilerplate:
 ```bash
 funzzy init
 ```
+Change the yaml as you want.
 Then run:
 ```bash
 funzzy watch
 ```